Pandalism/pandalism.github.io/_posts/2020-07-19-microserver-setup.md

 - **FreeNAS**, a NAS OS based on FreeBSD, also using  ZFS.
 - **OpenMediaVault**, another NAS OS but based on Debian, with the option to select ZFS or use the very popular combination of BtrFS/Ext4 and Mergerfs+Snapraid to provide similar redundancy.

-I did end up installing all, and really they all had similar capabilities (just a matter of configuration and installation) but my familiarity with linux and the fact that this was meant to be a NAS in the end meant I stuck to **OpenMediaVault**.
-I do have to say another reason is the fact the community appeared to be much more supportive on the forums compared to **FreeNAS** and more YouTube tutorials existed.
+I did end up installing all, and really they all had similar capabilities (just a matter of configuration and installation) but my familiarity with linux and the fact that this was meant to be a NAS in the end meant I stuck to **OpenMediaVault**. _I do have to say another reason is the fact the community appeared to be much more supportive on the forums compared to **FreeNAS** and more YouTube tutorials existed for the former_.
 I have no doubt that **FreeNAS** is a solid choice, and probably more robust and safe considering the FreeBSD base, but the slight tinge of arrogance and dismissive tones of the **FreeNAS** community stood out to me.

 ## The upgrades